alereyvinn/Public_PhD/FILD_DAQ.md

   - Stored in ~/shares/experiments/aug-rawfiles/FIT
 ### Planned updates
 We bought a new camera (XIMEA CB019MG-LX-X8G3), fibers and PCIe, only thing missing is the computer.
 W10 or W11 is preferred, for user-friendly interface.
-A new computer for the control room is needed:
+Computer requirements:
 	- Windows 10/11
 	- Good internal memory and RAM
 	- PCIe X8 Gen 3 slot

 ## FILD2 (FHA)
   - Camera: PCO pixelfly